On the Jellicoe Road: Summary

 The story is set around the life of Taylor Lily Markham, the 17-year-old leader of the boarding school on the Jellicoe Road (country NSW/ACT).
 Taylor was abandoned at the 7/11 on the Jellicoe Road by her mother when she was 11, and her only recollection of her father is a brief memory of sitting on her father's shoulders.
 The only adult influence in her life is her mentor/guardian Hannah, who lives in the unfinished house by the river, and writes stories about five kids who lived there in the 1980s and who has suddenly vanished into thin air at a time when Taylor really needs her.

-To top all of Taylor’s problems off, there is a territory war going on between the boarders, the Townies (kids from the Jellicoe Town) and the Cadets (Sydney boys who come for a six-week training exercise every year to Jellicoe).
-The leader of the cadets this year happens to be the very boy who Taylor ran away with when she was 14 in search of her mother.
-The one who betrayed her trust and she never wants to see again.
+To top all of Taylor’s problems off, there is a territory war going on between the boarders, the Townies (children from the Jellicoe Town), and the Cadets (Sydney boys who come for a six-week training exercise every year to Jellicoe).
+The leader of the cadets this year happens to be the boy whom Taylor ran away with when she was fourteen in search of her mother.
+The boy had previously betrayed her trust and Taylor never wished to see him again.

 Running parallel to Taylor's story is the story that Hannah writes, about the five kids in the 1980s.
 As Hannah has not yet compiled it, the story is shown in pieces throughout the novel with her handwriting.
 In the American editions, it is shown with those chapters printed in a different font, while original edition shows Hannah's chapters in italics.